Determine why you wish to sell your home.

 Is your home ready to sell?

-All Home Sellers want to sell their home for the most they can get, and also as quickly as possible (note that this is different from Closing on the transaction).
+All home Sellers want to sell their home for the most they can get, and also as quickly as possible.
+Remeber that first impressions matter!

 Enhancing Curb Appeal